fish-out-of-water/rrule_playground/README.md

  - ```setUntil``` sets the last day of recurrance rule inclusively.
 Must be a python date object.
  - ```setStartDate``` sets the start date of the recurrence rule.
 Must be a python date object.
  - ```contains``` determines whether the date passed into the method is part of the recurrance rule.
 Must pass in a python date object.
+ - ```occurencesInRange(start, end)``` returns a list of python date objects that are contained within that range by the recurrence rule.